|Law of Georgia on Gender Equality|

 Article 13 - Provision of gender equality by local self-government bodies

-1. Local self-government bodies, according to the Organic Law of Georgia - Local Self-Government Code, and other legislative acts of Georgia shall develop and carry out activities to ensure detection and elimination of discrimination locally.
+1. Municipality bodies, in accordance with the Constitution of Georgia, the International Agreements of Georgia, the Organic Law of Georgia - Local Self-Government Code, this Law and other legislative acts of Georgia, and in accordance with the normative administrative-legal acts of the municipal Sakrebulo (municipal assembly) shall develop and carry out activities to ensure detection and elimination of discrimination locally.

 2. The budget of local self-government units, priorities of social economic development, municipal programmes and plans shall be developed in such a way that any form of discrimination is excluded.